 - Learning to crack an egg

 As always most these tasks require some supervision but it is a great way for them to learn.
 They can continue to progress and improve on their kitchen skills.
-My 8 year old can now make just about anything from a box, I just help her turn on and off the stove or oven.
-But she also makes recipes from scratch, she has even tackled and successfully made complex dishes.
+My 8 year old can now make just about anything from a box using the best stove tops with griddle.
+She also makes recipes from scratch, she has even tackled and successfully made complex dishes.
 Sure some things are a total flop due to her reading the recipe wrong or forgetting something.
 But each time she learned and she really loves doing it.

 My 5 year old is my helper in the kitchen, every recipe she is looking for the “parts” that she can help with.
 She loves to make her own scrambled eggs.
 She cracks the eggs, whisks them, salt and peppers them (I turn on the stove top) she pours them into the pan and stirs them while they cook.
 She then has me take them off the stove, turn off the stove and take them out of the pan for her.
 But you should see her smile ear to ear as she eat the eggs she made “all by herself” with a little help from Mom.